XnLogicaL/XnLogicaL/README.md

 ## About ❓

-I ❤️ programming in general, and enjoy the technical aspects of the systems programming space.
+I ❤️ programming, open source, and learning new things.
-Interested in compilers, interpreters, among other things.
+Interested in compilers, interpreters, among others.
 That's about it, no need to yap here..

 **See pinned projects for cool stuff*